Applies to Linux users who sign in to a managed account on Chrome browser.

 - Deploy the update to your users.

-- Maximum file object size—The maximum individual file size that the proxy will cache.
-Updates are downloaded as one file, so make sure that the maximum file object size is at least 1 GB.
+- Maximum file object size— Updates are downloaded as one file, so make sure that the maximum file object size is 100mb.

-- Cache space on disk—The total amount of hard disk space that the server can use to cache objects.
-If you have a large hard drive (more than 30 GB), you can increase the value to cache more objects.
+- Cache space—The total amount of space that the server can use to cache objects.
+If you have more than 30 GB of cache storage, you can increase the value to cache more objects.

 - For details, see the Linux Technical FAQ.